Op-amp Tutorial Includes:

 Introduction Circuits summary Inverting amplifier Summing amplifier Non-inverting amplifier Variable gain amplifier High pass active filter Low pass active filter Bandpass filter Notch filter Comparator Schmitt trigger Multivibrator Bistable Integrator Differentiator Wien bridge oscillator Phase shift oscillator

-The properties of the op amp inverting amplifier mean that it lends itself to being the ideal platform for a summing amplifier.
+The properties of the op amp circuit for an inverting amplifier mean that it lends itself to being the ideal platform for a summing amplifier.

-In this configuration the op amp inverting amplifier is used as a virtual earth mixer.
+In this configuration the operational amplifier inverting amplifier is used as a virtual earth mixer.
 It finds many uses where several analogue signals need to be summed.
 One is as an audio mixer, although it is widely used in many other areas of electronic circuit design.

 The advantage of using an op-amp inverting amplifier is that the summing point is virtually at earth potential and therefore the settings and signals from each different channel do not affect each other.
 In this way each channel can be summed or mixed regardless of the signal level, source impedance and the like.